 Get the frying pan very hot, then turn the heat down to medium and fry your pancakes so they just coat the bottom of the frying pan.

 Have fun tossing!

-At QuidMarket, we are short term loan lenders who may be able to help when you’re faced with a financial emergency.
+At QuidMarket, we are short term loans lenders who may be able to help when you’re faced with a financial emergency.
 We could offer emergency loans to those in difficulties, or bad credit loans if you have previously been turned away.